-An exhaustive bibliography containing 93 references was produced in America in July 1968 by the New York University Medical Center.
+- (3) An exhaustive bibliography containing 93 references was produced in America in July 1968 by the New York University Medical Center, (3).
 It is not claimed to be a selective listing as it is intended for study and research as well as clinical usage.
-Some of the articles are out of print and must be sought in libraries or private collections.
+Some of the articles are out of print and must be sought in libraries or private collections. - (4) In 1970, the Swedish Handikappinstutet produced a bibliography in English containing 25 references (4).
+Apart from American and British sources, references are given to articles, pamphlets and catalogues published in Sweden, Denmark and Germany.